smucsclub/hacksmu/index.md

     "You can come learn at our workshops and from our mentors.
 We will also award prizes for non-tech categories such as humor, aesthetics, creativity, and more.
 "
   ],
-  ["Who can register?",
+  ["Who can apply?",
-  "We will accept registrations from college and university students of all majors and skills, as well as select high school students.
-Anyone with an SMU student ID may register at the door, but we encourage you to do so as soon as possible!"
+  "We will consider applications from college and university students of all majors and skills, as well as select high school students."
   ],

   [